Celebrity Real Estate

 Jennifer Aniston in 2010 at her Harold W. Levitt–designed Beverly Hills mansion, which she has since sold.Photo: Peggy Sirota

-“If I wasn’t an actress, I’d want to be a designer,” she told us during the more recent tour.
+“If I wasn’t an actress, I’d want to be a designer,” Aniston told AD during a 2018 tour of her A.Quincy Jones–designed abode.
 “I love the process.
 There’s something about picking out fabrics and finishes that feeds my soul.”
-Here, we’ve rounded up the spots the actor has called home over the past two decades, each with its own distinct history, aesthetic, and story.
+Here, we’ve rounded up the places the actor has called home over the past two decades, each with its own distinct history, aesthetic, and story.

 This former home of Aniston’s last sold for $32.5 million in 2020.